Vancia100/handlingslistan-next/README.md

   - [ ] Edit options saved on account basis
   - [ ] Changeable name and pfp etc
 - [ ] Start Webb app:

   - [x] Recipes started
-  - [ ] Save form state localy in indexDB or localstorage
+  - [x] Save form state localy in indexDB or localstorage

+    _There is currently a system in place that indexes all draft recipes.
+Could implement a promp for wich one the user would like to load instad of just loading the one previously used._

+    - [ ] _Choice of local drafts_

   - [x] My Recipes on main page
   - [x] Public and private recipes
   - [x] Search for recipes